 Endure runs alongside your existing workflow — no new process, no mandatory annotations.
 It builds understanding progressively from what already exists.

-Point Endure at any git repository.
-It scores every file on five dimensions: complexity, churn, staleness, duplication, and intent coverage — weighted into a single Debt Score and a Software Understanding Score for the whole codebase.
+Point Endure at any git repository — public GitHub URL or a local path.
+It scores every file on three dimensions: complexity, churn, and staleness — weighted into a single Debt Score and an overall Health Score for the whole codebase.

 For high-debt files, Endure asks an LLM: what is this file supposed to do?
 The answer is self-judged for quality, stored in a database, and attached to future analysis runs.
 No manual annotation required.
 93% average confidence on the first pass.